Maxwell Jacob Friedman

-Maxwell Tyler Friedman (born March 15, 1996) is an American professional wrestler and actor, better known by the ring name Maxwell Jacob Friedman and the initials MJF.
-He is signed to All Elite Wrestling (AEW), where he is the current holder of the Men's Casino Gauntlet contract.
+Maxwell Tyler Friedman (born March 15, 1996), better known by the ring name Maxwell Jacob Friedman or simply the initials MJF, is an American professional wrestler and actor.
+As a wrestler, he has been signed to All Elite Wrestling (AEW) since January 2019.

-Friedman previously worked for Major League Wrestling (MLW), where he became a one-time MLW World Tag Team Champion and a one-time and inaugural MLW World Middleweight Champion.
-He has also worked on the American independent circuit for promotions such as Combat Zone Wrestling (CZW), where he became a one-time CZW World Heavyweight Champion and a one-time CZW Wired Champion.
+Friedman began his professional wrestling career on the independent circuit in 2015, and soon joined Combat Zone Wrestling (CZW), where he became a one-time CZW World Heavyweight Champion and a one-time CZW Wired Champion.
+He joined Major League Wrestling (MLW) in 2017, becoming the inaugural MLW World Middleweight Champion and won the MLW World Tag Team Championship once.
+Friedman signed with AEW in 2019 and has since become a three-time AEW World Champion, with his first reign being the longest reign for the title at 406 days, a one-time AEW International Champion, and a record six-time AEW Dynamite Diamond Ring winner.
+He also won the Casino Ladder Match and Casino Gauntlet match once each.
+With AEW's relationships with Ring of Honor (ROH) and Consejo Mundial de Lucha Libre (CMLL), Friedman won the ROH World Tag Team Championship and CMLL World Light Heavyweight Championship once each.

+Outside of wrestling, Friedman appeared in the comedies Happy Gilmore 2 and Violent Night 2.

 Early life

 Maxwell Tyler Friedman was born into an Ashkenazi Jewish family in Plainview, New York, on March 15, 1996.
 At the age of five, he appeared on an episode of The Rosie O'Donnell Show that aired in 2001, singing "You Are My Sunshine" after his parents submitted a tape of him singing it in an operatic style while eating a pear.
 After a video of his performance resurfaced in 2019, it was referenced as part of a wrestling storyline.
 During his interview with Rosie O'Donnell, Friedman said he aspired to be an opera singer and a professional wrestler, and that Goldberg and The Rock were his favorite wrestlers.

-Friedman grew up as a religious Jew, having had his "original" Bar mitzvah in 2009.
+Friedman grew up as a religious Jew, having had his Bar mitzvah in 2009.
 Friedman graduated in 2014 from Plainview – Old Bethpage John F. Kennedy High School where he was a member of the football team.
 He briefly attended Hartwick College in Oneonta, New York.